Published Articles in support of a holistic natural lifestyle

 As more countries accept that war is obsolete; too costly, material and human wise, and if those countries solve ideological, political, land or other disputes in a more human way, as faster we will reach a more harmonious, peaceful lifestyle.

-I absolutely would love to see, that some countries, which have neighbourhood disputes, would simply take the high ground, and dissolve the problem by ending a dispute, giving up land claims or handing back Sovereignty.
+" I absolutely would love to see, that some countries, which have neighbourhood disputes, would simply take the high ground, and dissolve the problem by ending a dispute, giving up land claims or handing back Sovereignty."

 Just imagine what reaction that would create.
-That country would be applauded, probably nominated for the Peace Noble Price.
+That country would be applauded, and nominated for the Peace Noble Price.
 And, just imagine the money saved of not having disputes and wars, finally people could live in peace.

 Yes, that sounds like Utopia, but it is feasible.